 The best time to buy life insurance is as soon as you need it — and at 35, chances are that’s now.

-The good news is, life insurance is incredibly affordable at this age.
+You may have people depending on you for financial support, a home, assets or existing debts.
+The good news is, life insurance is very affordable at this age and a good idea to protect your dependents should something happen to you.
 As a typical, healthy 35-year-old, you’re likely to be privy to low premiums and preferred rates.
 What’s more, higher coverage may be within your reach for as little as a few extra dollars a month.

 Which is the cheapest life insurance provider for 35-year-olds?